 South Africa Ultimate Adventure & Safari

-Throughout our adventure, our delicious meals feature many of the authentic tastes and flavors of the local cuisine and we spend our evenings in comfortable lodging ranging from charming guesthouses and small hotels to deluxe safari camps ideally situated in the one of the world's premier game-viewing destinations.
+Throughout our adventure, we sample the flavors of local cuisine and spend our evenings in comfortable lodging ranging from charming guesthouses to deluxe safari camps.

 Important Notice: Day 1 is the day you should plan to arrive at the meeting point for the trip.
 This may require departing your hometown one or more days in advance and traveling on an overnight flight.